-The regularity of church services presents an opportunity to review the level of contribution from congregants' collections, given they may be currently unaware of our annualised maintenance liability.
-This message could be amplified through regular updates to the parish newsletter and inclusion of church reports at parish council meetings.
-Interest and use by local schools may also enable the community to communicate church needs to pupils' parents and extend offers of booked use to this prospective audience for alternative uses.
+Due to the lack of regular services at St Cuthbert's there are no service collections and the local community are very unlikely to be aware of the repair liability costs.
+This information could be shared through updates to the parish newsletter and inclusion of church reports at parish council meetings.
+Potential involvement, interest and use by the local school may also enable the community to communicate church needs to pupils' parents, and extend offers of booked use to this prospective audience for alternative uses.